All articles

 CBD Kush

-Tested at 8:1 CBD:THC in our Batch C run.
+Public lab panels typically show this cultivar landing around 8:1 CBD:THC.
 Clean, fast 8-week finish.
 Good for medical growers.

 Browse CBD seeds →